 Hee Jae focuses his practice on real estate investments and finance for all asset classes.
 Hee Jae has represented a broad range of clients, including individuals, institutional real estate investors, developers, private equity funds, sovereign wealth funds, REITs, investment and commercial banks, and life insurance companies in complex real estate transactions including mortgage and mezzanine loans, preferred equity investments and other structured financings, constructions loans, credit facilities, joint ventures, leasing, and acquisitions and sales of real estate-related debt and assets.

 Hee Jae’s experience advising lenders and borrowers, buyers and sellers, and landlords and tenants provides him a unique perspective in approaching a transaction and allows him to understand the issues at hand from all viewpoints.
 This insight helps him to find pragmatic solutions saving both time and resources for his clients.

 Hee Jae current serves as a vice chair on the Life Insurance Company Investments subcommittee of the Real Property, Trust and Estate Law Section of the American Bar Association.

-Prior to joining Womble Carlyle, Hee Jae served as an associate in the real estate groups at Shearman & Sterling LLP and Sidley Austin LLP in New York.
+Prior to joining Womble Bond Dickinson, Hee Jae served as an associate in the real estate groups at Shearman & Sterling LLP and Sidley Austin LLP in New York.

 Any result the lawyer or law firm may have achieved on behalf of clients in other matters does not necessarily indicate similar results can be obtained for other clients.